Do you think that organic foods are too expensive to fit into your budget? Here are some of my best tips on how to shop organic on a budget!

 When you first set out to go organic you might be overwhelmed by the prices and the food differences.
-At first I thought there was no way we could do it without our budget taking a serious blow.
-Turns out I can still buy all my groceries and health and beauty products for the month for around $200.
+At first, I thought there was no way we could do it without our budget taking a serious blow.
+Turns out I can still buy all my groceries and health and beauty products for the month for around $500-$600 a month for a family of 5.
 Does that sound impossible?
 It’s not, but it does take extra work.

 The other day I mentioned to a friend that when I do something, I don’t do it halfway.
 But that doesn’t mean we switched things over all at once and it doesn’t mean that we even switched a particular food all over to organic all at once.
 But it does mean that I made a commitment to do this and I’m sticking with it.

 Something that might help on your switchover is to make a list.
 (Oh, you know I love a good list!)
 Start with a list of the things that you have already switched to or are happy with in your diet and lifestyle and then make a second list of each of the things that you want to switch over and if you get really excited, you could make the list in order of what you want to switch over first.
 My sample list might look like this:

 Already switched ~

 - Maple Syrup or Honey (for sugar)